What Is a Squeeze Page [Full Explanation + Examples]

 Through a squeeze page, you can showcase your brand.
 You can use it to provide different offers and promotions, a great way to build your online presence and drive more referrals to your website.

 It can be simply and easily done.
 You don't have to beat around the bush (or maybe you can, if that is your strategy to get attention).
 Think of it like if you were given 5 minutes to convince someone to take your free sample.
 You will be direct to the point, telling what you think your reader needs and how your offer can help them.

-Simple form asking for name and email (or email only).
-It is crucial to ask as little info as possible to avoid causing your visitors to overthink.
+Simple form: asking for the information you are trying to get (phone, email, name...).
+It is very important to ask as little info as possible to avoid causing your visitors to overthink.

-Strikingly contrasted CTA button your visitors can't resist clicking.
-To have an effective squeeze page, there should only be two buttons— the CTA button, and an exit page button.
+Attractive CTA button: to have an effective squeeze page, there should only be two buttons— the CTA button, and an exit page button.
 Since you want your visitor to be converted into a lead, you are aiming to have your CTA look more inviting than the close button.
 Two things you better take advantage of: a color that stands out, and a compelling phrase best suitable to your offer.
 You can utilize using visual cues such as arrows to direct visitor's gaze to the form and CTA.

 These are the forms that pops-up when visitors visit your website.
 Technically, they are not squeeze pages, but it does the purpose of gently extracting email addresses from your visitors.
 Although it has a negative reputation as many find pop-up ads as a nuisance, it can still be used strategically to generate new leads.
 Some tactics include using appropriate size and design, and the right timing and frequency.